DorogAD/EPAM-Learn/README.md

 This repository contains solved tasks by Python coding from site www.stepik.org.

-In folder 'python_basics_and_usage' locate tasks from course "Python: основы и применение" (https://stepik.org/course/512/syllabus), inside every course's unit respond folder 'unit' witn unit number, the task's numbers in folder respond step inside unit.
+The python_basics_and_usage folder contains tasks from the "Python: Basics and Applications" course (https://stepik.org/course/512/syllabus).
+Each section of the course corresponds to a unit folder with a section number, while task numbers in the folder indicate steps within a section

-In folder 'python_programming' locate tasks from course "Программирование на Python" (https://stepik.org/course/67/syllabus), inside every course's unit respond folder 'unit' witn unit number, the task's numbers in folder respond step inside unit.
+The python_programming folder contains tasks from the "Python Programming" course (https://stepik.org/course/67/syllabus).
+Each section of the course corresponds to a unit folder with a section number, while task numbers in the folder indicate steps within a section